-1. Some of the oldest mss (manuscripts) do not contain vv.
-9-20.
-Some?
-Really?
-In reality, only three, not some, of the Greek manuscripts do not contain Mark 16:9-20 and many "scholars" agree that one of those is probably fraudulent in that part of Mark.
-So, really, only two of the manuscripts do not contain these verses and those two manuscripts are riddled with errors throughout them.
+1. Some of the oldest manuscripts do not contain verses 9-20.

+Notice the word "some."
+In reality, only three, (not some), of the 1700 Greek manuscripts of the gospel of Mark, do not contain Mark 16:9-20.
+In addition, many "scholars" agree that one of the three is probably fraudulent in that part of Mark.
+So, we can only be confident that just two of the 1700 manuscripts of Mark do not contain these verses.
+Therefore, the word "some" is blatantly deceptive since only 2 out of 1700 manuscripts omit verses 9-20.
+And, it should be noted that those two manuscripts are riddled with errors throughout them.
+(They are like terrible witnesses whose testimony would be discarded in a normal trial.)